 The status “Exam Report Issued” or “Accepted” is used by the Trade Mark Registry to indicate that the trademark application has been ordered for publication in the Trade Marks Journal before registration.
 This status is used by the Registry when no objections are raised by the Examiner as to the registrability of the trademark or when the objections are overcome by way of written submissions or hearing.
 No action is required by the applicant at this point unless the application does not move forward for journal publication.

 The status of my trademark application is “Objected”.
 What does it mean?

 The status is shown to be as “Objected” when the Examiner raises some objections regarding the registrability of the trademark.
-The examination report citing the objections can be viewed in the Trade Mark Registry website.
-In order to overcome the objections, a written response needs to be filed with the Trade Mark Registry within one month from the date of receipt of examination report, failing which the trademark application may be treated as abandoned by the Registry.
+The examination report citing the objections can be viewed on the Trade Mark Registry website.
+To overcome the objections, a written response needs to be filed with the Trade Mark Registry within one month from the date of receipt of the examination report, failing which the trademark application may be treated as abandoned by the Registry.
 If the Examiner is not convinced with the written response, a hearing is posted for allowing arguments to be put forth in person.

 The status of my trademark application is “Advertised before acc” or “Advertised” or “Accepted & Advertised”.
 What does it mean?

 The status is shown to be as “Advertised before acc” or “Advertised” or “Accepted & Advertised” when the trademark application is advertised/published in the Trade Marks Journal.
 This is one of the final stages of the trademark registration process.
 Once the trademark is published in the Trade Marks Journal, 4 months is given for any third party to oppose the registration of the trademark.
 If no oppositions are filed during the 4 month opposition period, then the trademark registration certificate is usually issued within 3 months thereafter.

 The status of my trademark application is “Opposed”.
 What does it mean?